dhasterok/LaserMapExplorer/docs/source/center_pane.rst

 Plot Window (Center)
 ********************

-The Plot Window, located in the center of the LaME interface, is the primary area for displaying visual representations of your data.
+The *Plot Window* is the primary area for displaying visual representations of your data.
 It offers three distinct viewing modes to suit different analysis needs.

 .. figure:: _static/screenshots/LaME_Plot_Window.png
    :align: center
    :alt: LaME interface: Plot Window (Center)
    :width: 800

-   The Plot Window displaying multiple plots in Multi View mode.
+   The Plot Window displaying single plot in Single View mode.

 Single View
 ===========

-The Single View mode displays one plot at a time, allowing for a detailed examination of individual plots.
-This mode is particularly useful when you need to focus on a specific analyte or plot type.
-In Single View, you can easily add labels and annotations to your plot, enhancing its informativeness.
-It's also the ideal mode for creating and editing polygons for data selection, giving you precise control over your analysis area.
+Single View mode displays one plot at a time, allowing for detailed examination of individual plots.
+In Single View, users can easily add labels and annotations to their plots, enhancing their informativeness.
+It's also the ideal mode for creating and editing polygons for data selection, providing control over the analysis area.

 Multi View
 ==========

-Multi View mode enables the simultaneous display of multiple plots, offering a comparative perspective on your data.
-This mode is invaluable when you need to compare different analytes or plot types side by side.
-It's especially useful for creating figures with multiple subplots for reports or publications.
-Additionally, Multi View facilitates the efficient generation of coincident multianalyte traverses, allowing you to observe relationships between different elements or properties across your sample.
+Multi View mode enables the simultaneous display of multiple user-selected plots, offering a flexible and comparative perspective on data.
+Users can populate the Multi View by double-clicking on any plot in the plot selector, allowing for a customized array of visualizations.

 Quick View
 ==========

-Multi View mode enables the simultaneous display of multiple plots, offering a comparative perspective on your data.
-This mode is invaluable when you need to compare different analytes or plot types side by side.
-It's especially useful for creating figures with multiple subplots for reports or publications.
-Additionally, Multi View facilitates the efficient generation of coincident multianalyte traverses, allowing you to observe relationships between different elements or properties across your sample.
+Quick View mode provides a comprehensive overview by displaying plots for all analytes of a selected sample in a grid layout.
+This mode offers a rapid way to visualize the entire dataset for a given sample.